Leren-Leren/decast-did/packages/decast-did-resolver/readme.md

 This is a DID Resolver implementation for the `did:decast` method.
 It allows you to resolve `did:decast:*` identifiers into W3C-compliant DID Documents.

+## 🆔 What is `did:decast`?

+`did:decast` is a custom DID method that uniquely represents a user within the Decast ecosystem.
+It complies with the [W3C DID specification](https://www.w3.org/TR/did-core/) and provides:

+- Cryptographic key association (Ed25519 by default)
+- Public verification methods
+- Authentication support (JWT, DIDComm, etc.)
+- Optional service endpoints (profile, storages, etc.)

 ## 📦 Installation

 ```bash